mjec/rc-niceties/README.md

 The backend is in Flask, and is just a REST API.
 The frontend is in react + redux, because it's 2016 and that's the current hotness.

+All queries to the RC API is cached, and things

 ## Creating a development environment

 I built this using Python 3.5.2, node.js 3.10.5 and Postgres 9.5.3.